ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

      - Global Optimization Toolbox
      - Symbolic Math Toolbox

-7. Before running the model in MATLAB, field of view (FOV) value of the device using for photography and resolution of the photos should be updated in tex_alternate.m file.
+7. Before running the model in MATLAB, field of view (FOV) value of the device used for photography and resolution of the photos should be updated in tex_alternate.m file.